The Situation in Germany

 Kreuzfahrten have become extremely popular in Germany in recent years.
 They exude international flair via "alcohol-impregnated" people of numerous nationalities mingling on their way to exotic places.

-It turned out that cruises were the ideal breeding grounds for spatially contained Corona outbreaks.
+It turned out that cruises were ideal breeding grounds for spatially contained outbreaks of Corona.
 Ships were desperately trying to reach any port to land their passengers.
 Who would like to live through such a nightmare again?

 While the famous Meyer shipyard in Papenburg "fears" that no more cruise ships will be ordered for a long time, the Flensburg-based shipbuilder FSG has filed for insolvency.